2019 Formula One World Championship: Mid-season changes

 In the build-up to the Belgian Grand Prix, Red Bull Racing announced that Pierre Gasly would be demoted to Toro Rosso and Alexander Albon would be promoted in his place so that his performance would be evaluated in view of the team's 2020 line-up.
-The decision to release Gasly was criticised as he had completed just twelve races with the team, while Albon and Toro Rosso team-mate Daniil Kvyat had both previously been released from contracts with the Red Bull Junior Team and Red Bull Racing respectively.
+The decision to demote Gasly was criticised as he had only completed twelve races with the team, while Albon and Toro Rosso team-mate Daniil Kvyat had both previously been released from contracts with the Red Bull Junior Team and Red Bull Racing respectively.

 Calendar

-The following twenty-one Grands Prix were run as part of the 2019 World Championship.
+The 2019 calendar features the same twenty-one Grands Prix as the previous season.
 Each race was run over a minimum number of laps that exceeds a total distance of 305 km; the only exception to this is the Monaco Grand Prix, for which the distance is 260 km.

-Calendar changes

-The Mexican and United States Grands Prix swapped places on the calendar so that the United States round follows the Mexican Grand Prix.

-Regulation change
+Regulation changes

 Race Director and Technical Delegate Charlie Whiting died days before the opening race of the season in Australia.
 Deputy Race Director Michael Masi was named as his successor for Race Director.